They stood and watched each other in silence.

 Suddenly, a gust of wind whooshes through the cracked glass, blowing the leaves and scattering the memories.

 Inspired by a photo by Watari via Unsplash in 3LineTales

 A cold breeze rustles the tent flaps of the amusement park.

-A cold breeze rustled the tent flaps of the amusement park.
-A lone flyer lifted in the gust and disappeared into the darkness.
-Wooden horses glowed grey in the eerie light of the carousel.
+A flyer lifts in the gust and disappears into the darkness.
+Wooden horses glow grey in the eerie light of the carousel.

-They waited…for the people to come and colour them with their laughter.
+They wait…for the people to come and colour them with their laughter.

 Why do we never go anywhere, asked the peach horse with the gold bridle.

 “The people like it that way.
 The same patterns, the same results…afraid of stepping off.
 They’ll be back tomorrow…you’ll see,” replied the wise old grey, whose paint had long faded from the scuffing of shoes.

 Laughter rippled among the other horses as they strained against the poles to spot the joker in their midst.